dooman87/imagemagick-docker/README.md

 ## Base images

-There are four base images: Fedora:27, Debian Buster (old stable), Debian Bullseye (stable) and Ubuntu Focal.
-By default, Debian Buster is used.
+There are four base images: Debian Bullseye (stable) and Ubuntu Focal.
+By default, Debian bullseye is used.

 Use tags to switch between base images.